Helping Northeast Florida Organizations Thrive with Lean Thinking

 Eliminate the 8 Wastes!

 When working with our members, we find it valuable to reinforce the importance of identifying and eliminating the 8 types of waste found in every work process.
-The prime objective for a Lean enterprise is to create an uninterrupted, smooth flow of value to the customer.
-One without interruptions, defects, rework, and frustration.
+The prime objective for a Lean enterprise is to create an uninterrupted, smooth flow of value to the customer— one without interruptions, defects, rework, and frustration.
 Waste creates a barrier to this flow and therefore; must be removed.

 When an organization’s workers are empowered to develop eyes for waste, they can remove headaches and frustration, improve their productivity, and set the tone for a thriving continuous improvement culture.